 The first thing you should do at home is become slightly obsessive about washing everything.
 Gather up your clothes, your towels, your bedding, and your pets bedding and toys, and wash them with hot water.

-It is a good idea to also throw in a half cup of bleach to the load once the water has filled to completely eliminate all mites and their eggs.
+It is a good idea to also throw in a half cup of bleach or two tablespoons of tea tree oil to the load once the water has filled to completely eliminate all mites and their eggs.
 Then, be sure to dry the items on high heat instead of hang drying.
 Once your items are completely cleaned and dried, bag up any items you plan to use later and completely seal them.
 This will prevent the mites from living in them.

 Secondly, start vacuuming often and well.
 Go over all of your carpets, your upholstery, and even inside your car.